 This build had lead screws changed to trapezoidal equivalent.

-I had to modify x-carriage a little and add some own small tweaks to make it work.
-I’ve also 3D printed few elements out of PLA instead of ABS – it made a frame stiffer.
+I had to modify the x-carriage a little and add some own small tweaks to make it work.
+I’ve also 3D printed a few elements out of PLA instead of ABS – it made the frame stiffer.

 Here is how it looked and worked

-While working on my RetroBlade project, I needed to prototype top and bottom cover for it, so I’ve figured that it should be possible to mill it on Cyclone.
-I saw some folks were successful milling acrylic with Cyclone.
+While working on my RetroBlade project, I needed to prototype the top and bottom cover for it, so I figured that it should be possible to mill it on Cyclone.
+I saw some folks were successful in milling acrylic with Cyclone.

 This time, I also wanted to switch to GRBL.
 I’ve decided that I’ll simply try an Arduino UNO with a CNC shield.
-New “silent” spindle was already waiting and Cyclone 2.0 was already released by community, so it was the perfect time for some changes 🙂
+A new “silent” spindle was already waiting and Cyclone 2.0 was already released by the community, so it was the perfect time for some changes 🙂

 I switched back to lead screws and reprinted a whole machine.